inclusive-teams/the-inclusive-team-tests/README.md

-# The Disadvantagement Test
+# The Inclusive Team Test

-The Disadvantagement Test is a test which can be used to determine the level of disadvantagement that a particular group might face within a certain working environment.
+The Inclusive Team is a test which can be used to determine the level of disadvantagement that a particular group might face within a certain working environment.
 This test was heavily influenced by [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html).

 ## The Joel Test
 Have you heard of [The Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html)?
 Go ahead and follow that link and read the article if you haven't.
 This can wait til you get back.